Thursday, June 21st

 The highway and now this Avenue follows the Eel River as it winds, twists, turns, and curves.
 The banks are broad and flat but deep down from the rest of the landscape.
 People drive on the banks, set up tents, picnics and play in the water.
 It's very open and sunny and then you enter the Redwoods and it's dark and quiet and intimate.
 Just the Redwoods and lots of ferns.
 The trees are SO tall and big but after seeing the Sequoias the bigness wasn't as awesome to me as their height.

-See the little reflectors on the trees because
+See the little reflectors on the trees because they are so close to the road |

 There were little hikes at some of the stops on pine needle-covered paths and you felt like you were alone with these giants.
 You have to feel the gratitude of those who preserved these forests from the loggers.
 Can you imagine.